cogini/mix_systemd/README.md

 `restart_method`: `:systemd_flag | :systemctl | :touch`.
 Default `:systemctl`

-Set this to `:systemd_flag`, and the library will generate an additional systemd unit file which watches for changes to a flag file and restarts the main unit.
+Set this to `:systemd_flag`, and the library will generate an additional unit file which watches for changes to a flag file and restarts the main unit.
 This allows updates to be pushed to the target machine by an unprivilieged user account which does not have permissions to restart proccesses.